eclipse-hono/hono/site/documentation/content/concepts/device-identity.md

 This page describes how devices are represented and identified throughout Hono and its APIs.
 <!--more-->

 The main purpose of Hono is to provide a uniform API for applications to interact with devices, regardless of the particular communication protocol the devices natively use.
 In order to do so, Hono uses a unique *logical* identifier to refer to each device individually.

 Hono does not make any assumptions about the format of a device identifier (or *device-id* for short).
-It basically is a string which is defined at the time a device is registered.
-Once registered, the device can be referred to by this identifier when using Hono's APIs until the device is unregistered.
+It basically is a string which is defined at the time a device is being [provisioned]({{< relref "/concepts/device-provisioning" >}}).
+Once created, the device can be referred to by this identifier when using Hono's APIs until the device is being removed from the system.

 ## Tenant